chrissimpkins/dsh/README.md

 # Dsh

-A command line interface to search programming language documentation in the Dash application (Mac OSX) with optional docset keyword filters.
+A command line search interface to programming language documentation in the Dash application (Mac OSX) with optional docset keyword filters.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'dsh'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install the gem with the following command:

     $ gem install dsh